HitFilm's timelines are where you'll make most of your project decisions.

-There are actually two types of timeline: the editor timeline, where you perform track-based video editing, and composite shots, where you create layered visual effects and motion graphics.
+There are actually two types of timeline: the Editor sequence, where you perform normal video editing, and composite shots, where you create layered visual effects and motion graphics.
+Depending on your project you might use both types of timeline or just one.

-HitFilm has one editor timeline per project and as many composite shots as required.
+HitFilm has one Editor sequence per project, but you can have as many composite shots as you need.